PoKeys update 4.1.58 was just released with a few new features for PoKeys devices.

 Fast encoder index inputs on PoKeys57CNC

 PoKeys57CNC device did not support fast encoder index input signals due to a limited number of available general-purpose pins.
-In order to support homing on encoder index, three pins have been defined on the Pendant connector – PoKeys pins 9, 10 and 11 (instead of 9, 11 and 27, as were used in PoKeys56 and other general-purpose PoKeys57 series devices).
+In order to support homing on the encoder index, three pins have been defined on the Pendant connector – PoKeys pins 9, 10 and 11 (instead of 9, 11 and 27, as were used in PoKeys56 and other general-purpose PoKeys57 series devices).